 Open House is scheduled in May to showcase students’ progress for the year.
 This event is an acknowledgement of the commendable efforts our students make throughout the year.
 Family and friends are invited to experience this popular event with their student.

-The Stonegate website offers a plethora of information about our school program, staff, and events.
+The Stonegate website offers information about our school program, staff, and events.
 Be sure to check it regularly!

-Highlights Email Blasts Stonegate Hawk Highlights is issued about once a week.
+Email Blasts, Stonegate Hawk Highlights is issued about once a week.
 It contains more detailed information about our school programs and current or upcoming events.
 Look for it via email.
 Emails are pulled directly from MyIUSD Parent Portal.

 “Friday Folders “